All-Army Basketball team strengthens community ties through competition

-The All-Army Basketball Team presents Fort Lee Garrison Commander Col. Rich Bendelewski with a signed jersey from the entire team in honor of their time spent at Fort Lee playing against the Petersburg Cavaliers in a high-energy matchup that filled the gym with competition, camaraderie and community spirit, May 7.
+FORT LEE, Va. — The sound of sneakers echoing across the hardwood mixed with cheers from Soldiers, families and local community members May 7, as the U.S. Army All-Army Basketball Team faced the Petersburg Cavaliers in a high-energy matchup that filled the gym with competition, camaraderie and community spirit.

+Fans packed the stands as two undefeated teams took the court, creating an atmosphere that felt more like a hometown rivalry than an exhibition game.
+Soldiers stationed across the installation sat alongside Petersburg residents, applauding fast breaks, defensive stops and momentum-shifting plays throughout the night.

+"This is what community partnership looks like," said Fort Lee Garrison Commander Col. Rich Bendelewski.
+"Events like this bring Soldiers and our surrounding communities together in a positive way while showcasing the teamwork, discipline and professionalism that define our Army every day."

 |Date Taken: